How a Standard Garage Door Torsion Spring Works

 The cost to replace a spring can vary depending on whether you do it yourself or have a professional do it for you.
 DIY spring repair will only cost you the price of the spring.
 Depending on the size it can be between $60 to $100 dollars per spring.

 Professional door companies will install a new garage door spring for around $180 to $250.
-This will be more if there are more than one spring.
+This will be more if there is more than one spring.

 How To Measure Garage Door Torsion Springs?

 Measuring a spring is simple.
-All you need is a tape measure, pen and piece of paper.
+All you need is a tape measure, pen, and a piece of paper.
 Here are the three critical measurements that are required to replace the spring.